justanhduc/task-spooler/README.md

   --unsetenv   [var]              remove the specified flag from server environment.
   --get_label      || -a [id]     show the job label.
 Of the last added, if not specified.
   --full_cmd       || -F [id]     show full command.
 Of the last added, if not specified.
-  --count_running  || -R          return the number of running jobs --last_queue_id  || -q          show the job ID of the last added.
+  --check_daemon                  Check the daemon is running or not.  --count_running  || -R          return the number of running jobs
+  --last_queue_id  || -q          show the job ID of the last added.
   --get_logdir                    get the path containing log files.
   --set_logdir [path]             set the path containing log files.
-  --plain                         list jobs in plain tab-separated texts.
+  --serialize   ||  -M [format]   serialize the job list to the specified format.
+  								  Choices: {default, json, tab}.
   --daemon                        Run the server as daemon by Root only.
-  --hold [jobid]                  hold on a task.
+  --pause [jobid]                 hold on a task.
-  --restart [jobid]               rerun a hold task.
+  --rerun [jobid]                 rerun a paused task.
-  --lock                          Locker the server (Timeout: 30 sec.)For Root, timeout is infinity.
+  --lock                          Locker the server (Timeout: 30 sec.)
+For Root, timeout is infinity.
   --unlock                        Unlocker the server.
   --stop [user]                   For normal user, pause all tasks and lock the account.
                                   For root, to lock all users or single [user].
   --cont [user]                   For normal user, continue all paused tasks and lock the account.
                                   For root, to unlock all users or single [user].
-  --pid [PID]                     Relink the running tasks by its [PID] from an expected failure.
+  --relink [PID]                  Relink the running tasks by its [PID] from an expected failure.
-  --stime [start_time]            Set the relinked task by starting time (Unix epoch).
+  --job [joibid] || -J [joibid]   set the jobid of the new or relink job
 Actions:
   -A           Show all users information
   -X           Refresh the user config by UID (Max.
 100 users and only available for root) -K           kill the task spooler server (only available for root)